From the fall of

 Pearl Harbor.
 While the defenders were hopelessly overmatched, the movie managed to make the odds seem even longer.
 However, the film's

-less accurate was the vivid image the film sent of the Wake defenders fighting to the last man.
+Far less accurate was the vivid image the film sent of the Wake defenders fighting, like at the Alamo,down to the last defiant man.
 In reality there were 129 American causalities

 their work there.
-All these were executed in 1943 after a US attack on the island.
+All of these men were executed in 1943 by the Japanese after a US attack on the island.

 Wake Island was the template for morale-boosting movies of the early days of the war.
 Unlike the Philippines defeat, which dragged on for months,